modelscope/agentscope/examples/conversation_with_agent_with_finetuned_model/README.md

 - `local_model_path` (str): Local path to the model (defaults to loading from Hugging Face if not provided).
 - `data_path` (str): Path to training data (fine-tuning is skipped if not provided).
 - `device` (str): The device (e.g., 'cuda', 'cpu') for model operation, defaulting to 'cuda' if available.
 - `fine_tune_config` (dict, Optional): A configuration dictionary for fine-tuning the model.
 It allows specifying hyperparameters and other training options that will be passed to the fine-tuning method.
 If not provided, default settings will be used.
 This allows for customization of the fine-tuning process to optimize model performance based on specific requirements.
+Note that if `continue_lora_finetuning` is set to `True`, `lora_config` should not be specified since the previously saved peft model's config will be used instead.
+If `continue_lora_finetuning` is set to `False`, `lora_config` should be specified.
 - `huggingface_token` (from .env file): Token required for models needing authentication from Hugging Face.

 ## Example Ouputs